Oxore/fusesoc-demos/Readme.md

 ### Blinky

-Trivial clock divider assigned to `LED[0]` according to DE0\_Nano board specification.
+A trivial clock divider assigned to the `LED[0]` according to DE0\_Nano board specification.

 ### Plights

-This is simple wishbone master example.
+This is an example implementation of a simple wishbone master.
-The master implemented in `mapper.v` verilog file.
+The master is implemented in the `mapper.v` verilog file.

-It is a state machine, that reads 32-bit words from some ROM from address of `0x0800_0000`.
+It is a state machine, that reads 32-bit words from the ROM by address of `0x0800_0000`.
-Every word after being read is written by address `0x9100_0000` which is GPIO output port.
+Every word after being read is written by address `0x9100_0000` which is a GPIO output port.
-Byte of bits `[31:24]` is written to `0x9100_0000` - data register of GPIO.
+Byte of bits `[31:24]` is written to `0x9100_0000` - a data register of GPIO.
-Byte of bits `[23:16]` is written to `0x9100_0001` - direction register of GPIO.
+Byte of bits `[23:16]` is written to `0x9100_0001` - a direction register of GPIO.
-There are `10` words in total stored in `mem.hex` file.
+There are `10` words in total stored in the `mem.hex` file.
-You can see two lights running from side to side on LED array.
+You can see the two lights running from side to side on an LED array.

 ---